rqroz/background-email/README.md

   As you may know by now, the plugin is still in its development stage.
 While testing it with a fairly complex app, I run through a case where I would send the email and do not receiveany response.
 Then if I put the app in the background and come back to it later it wouldcrash.
 For now I installed [katzer's plugin](https://github.com/katzer/cordova-plugin-background-mode) and enabled background mode.
 That seemed to solve the problem and now it is working fine with that app, so if something similar happens to you I would tell you to do the same for now.

   Other than that, I tested it with some pretty simple apps and they all worked fine for me.
-  Email me and let me know: ryu-shi@hotmail.com.
+  Email me and let me know if something odd happens: ryu-shi@hotmail.com.

   Thanks! :)